wino6687/SWEpy/README.md

 This library is designed to work with the MEaSUREs CETB dataset:

 Brodzik, M. J., D. G. Long, M. A. Hardman, A. Paget, and R. Armstrong.
 2016.
 MEaSUREs Calibrated Enhanced-Resolution Passive Microwave Daily EASE-Grid 2.0 Brightness Temperature ESDR, Version 1.
 [Indicate subset used].
 Boulder, Colorado USA.
 NASA National Snow and Ice Data Center Distributed Active Archive Center. doi: https://doi.org/10.5067/MEASURES/CRYOSPHERE/NSIDC-0630.001.
 [June 2018].

+### Acknowledgements:
+I want to thank Davey Lovin and David Nyberg for their help in conceiving the original project and developing the original prototype!